ArthurDanjou/artsite/content/hobbies.md

 ## Creative Patterns

 **Music** is my cognitive reset.
-Training my ear to recognize harmony and structure is satisfying in itself, and it reminds me that craft — in engineering as in music — is about precision *and* taste.
+Training my ear to recognize harmony and structure is satisfying in itself, and it reminds me that craft, in engineering as in music, is about precision *and* taste.

 ::card{title="Philosophy" icon="i-ph-sparkle-duotone"}
 "Balance is not something you find, it's something you create."